 Can you make gingerbread houses with this recipe?

-I personally have not make a gingerbread house with this recipe, but I can confirm that the recipes are the same.
-So the same recipe that can make gingerbread men cookies (like this one) can also be used for making a gingerbread house.
+I personally have not make a gingerbread house with this recipe, but I can confirm that the recipes to make both treats are the same.

 Notes & tips for these gingerbread cookies